NCI-RBL/iCLIP/docs/iCLIP/troubleshooting.md

 # Troubleshooting
-Recommended steps to troubleshoot the pipeline
+Recommended steps to troubleshoot the pipeline.

 ## 1.1 Email
 Check your email for an email regarding pipeline failure.
 You will receive an email from slurm@biowulf.nih.gov with the subject: Slurm Job_id=[#] Name=iCLIP Failed, Run time [time], FAILED, ExitCode 1